-Artist BiographyDon finds it very gratifying to render a three dimensional work of art that was inspired from nature.
-His main subjects are the birds around us.
 The process starts with an idea from something that has been seen or experienced in nature.
 That is followed up by hours of research.
-Only after Don feels he knows the subject well enough to capture the essense of the bird, Don then takes the research and renders the bird into a clay model to as close as Don first envision it.
-With a model of the bird he then designs elements to come up with a composition that complements the bird and is eye pleasing.
+The individuality of a bird is a bit harder to create and takes more work.
+I take the research and renders the bird into a clay model to as close as I first envision it.
+With a model of the bird I then design elements to come up with a composition that complements the bird and is eye pleasing.
 Using the clay model Don recreates the bird by carving it in wood and the elements are fabricated from metal or long last materials.
 The end result will be a realistic sculpture that will last a lifetime for others to enjoy.